Paco Menéndez: Aftermath

 After La abadía del crimen, Menéndez left the scene in order to finish his degree in Telecom Engineering.
 It is believed that the progressive commercialism in the videogame market and bad experiences with Mikro-Gen's distribution of Sir Fred was Menéndez's reasons for his sudden departure.
 Though he only made three games, Menéndez is widely considered as one of Spain's greatest ever game programmers.

 Death

-In 1999 Paco Menéndez committed suicide jumping from his apartment in Sevilla.
+In 1999 Paco Menéndez committed suicide by jumping from his apartment in Sevilla.
 He was aged 34.